Mikeyzilla/mikebudgetprojectpublic/mikebudgetapp/KnownIssues.md

 Known Issues:

-A) Style export budget.

-B) Separate CSS concerns - Angular supports multi-css files impacting a single HTML file.
+A) Separate CSS concerns - Angular supports multi-css files impacting a single HTML file.

-C) See if there's a way to, where if the user is not logged in and both buttons are visible, change the CSS of the Nav Bar Slogan.

-D) Add a logout button to the nav bar if and only if logged in.
+B) Right now we only did the ideal based on salary - however we need to add in state and dependents as factors as well.

-E) Test login, submit budget, and export budget to make sure it works in reality (use the server alongside the frontend).
+C) Test login, submit budget, export budget, and logout to make sure it works in reality (use the server alongside the frontend).

-F) Then re enable security by deleting that security config file.
+D) Then re enable security by deleting that security config file.

-G) Add in view budget and export to pdf implementation later on.
+E) Add in view budget and export to pdf implementation later on.